Brian Benjamin

-Brian A. Benjamin (born 1976 or 1977) is an American politician and businessman who was lieutenant governor of New York from September 2021 until his resignation on April 12, 2022.
-A member of the Democratic Party, he previously represented the 30th district in the New York State Senate from 2017 to 2021.
+Brian A. Benjamin (born December 9, 1976) is an American politician and businessman who was the lieutenant governor of New York from September 2021 until he resigned on April 12, 2022.
+A member of the Democratic Party, he represented the 30th district in the New York State Senate from 2017 to 2021.

 A political progressive, Benjamin was first elected to the New York State Senate in a May 2017 special election.
-He represented New York's 30th State Senate district from 2017 to 2021.
-During his Senate tenure, Benjamin was the senior assistant majority leader of the Senate and as chair of the Senate Committee on Budget and Revenue.
+During his Senate tenure, Benjamin served as the senior assistant majority leader and chaired the Senate Committee on Budget and Revenue.

 On August 26, 2021, Governor Kathy Hochul appointed Benjamin to the post of lieutenant governor of New York.
-Hochul had vacated the position when she was sworn in as governor of New York following the resignation of Governor Andrew Cuomo.
-On April 12, 2022, Benjamin resigned his position as lieutenant governor after having been indicted earlier that day on federal wire fraud and bribery charges, to which he pleaded not guilty.
-On December 6, 2022, the charges were dismissed, although he still faces 2 additional charges for falsification of records.
+Hochul had vacated the position when she was sworn in as governor of New York after Governor Andrew Cuomo resigned.
+On April 12, 2022, Benjamin resigned from office after being indicted earlier that day on federal wire fraud and bribery charges, to which he pleaded not guilty.
+The charges against Benjamin were dropped in January 2025 after the death of the prosecution's key witness.